OpenDataDSL/website/docs/data/aggs/ZUIVELNL_DR_PR.md

 The spot and average prices are expressed in EUR by the provider.
 The quantities, which the prices refer to, are expressed in 100KG.

-### Scheduling

-It is a weekly file updated every Wednesday in vendor site.

 ### Attributes

 Below profiles and properties belong to Zuivelnl object: